mina-deploy/mina/docs/deploying.md

 ### Step 2: Move it to releases

 Once the project has been built, it will be moved to `releases/`.
-A symlink called `current/` will be created to point to the active release.
+Invoke the commands queued up in the `on :build` block.

     $
     -----> Moving to releases/4